redcurry/LearningFSharp/RealWorldFunctionalProgramming/notes.md

 * `List.collect` applies a function (which returns a list) to each element and concatenates all the lists.
 It is similar to `SelectMany` in LINQ.

+## Chapter 7

+* In functional programming, it's common to represent the same data with multiple data structures, and write transformations between them.

+* Instead of `let`, use the `use` keyword to automatically dispose of the declared variable (before the function returns).

+* Write functions using data structures that make the code easy to write, where the data may need to be transformed from some other data structure.

+* Write functions such that their parameters are the minimum needed, both in number and in type.

+* Such "minimal" functions may need to be passed to higher-order functions that create and clean-up the necessary context for those functions.
+  This is called the "Hole in the Middle" pattern.

+* A discriminated union can recursively reference itself:

+      type DocumentPart =
+        | SplitPart  of Orientation * list<DocumentPart>
+        | TitledPart of TextContent * DocumentPart
+        | TextPart   of TextContent
+        | ImagePart  of string